iscito/website/src/pages/about.md

 Strong commitment to safety and customer satisfaction throughout all project execution phases.

-I am on the Project Management Committee for the Apache PLC4X project for the past few years.
-This project has given me the ability to get to know the intricacies of a lot of industrial PLC protocols such as PROFINET, OPC UA, MODBUS and Ethernet/IP.
+I have been on the Project Management Committee for the Apache PLC4X project for the past few years.
+This project has given me the ability to get to know the intricacies of a lot of industrial PLC protocols such as PROFINET, OPC UA, MODBUS and Ethernet/IP, as well as integrate them into OPC-UA servers and Kafka nodes.

 I am also interested in integrating streaming platforms, Kafka, MQTT, etc... with SCADA systems to be able to provide advanced solutions within the preventative